The smart way to migrate: Taking your users into consideration

 - End users may find it important to take the opportunity to get rid of so-called information ROT (referring to all redundant, obsolete, or trivial information) or polluted structures, by actively deleting, archiving, or re-structuring existing data sets.
 Being able to provide detailed insights into these characteristics is key to the ability to give end users the opportunity to make decisions and act.

-- There might be different requirements per business unit and per department.
-Being able to deal with it while maintaining centralized policy-driven business logic is key for successful content migrations.
+- There might be different requirements per business unit and department.
+Being able to deal with these, while maintaining centralized policy-driven business logic, is key for successful content migrations.

 5. Testing with end users